Trebacz/Glasshousestore/wp-content/plugins/fast-velocity-minify/readme.txt

 ...

+= Is it compatible with Visual Composer and other editors ? =

+Visual composer, adds some style tags into your header and/or footer, however they simply print the code and don't use the wordpress `wp_add_inline_style` hook.
+This means, we cannot easily capture that csa code and therefore it's left out of all the merging by Fast Velocity Minify.
+You may have all else merged and minified correctly, however if that generated visual composer css code is important, those styles might be overwritten by the merged file, or that code can also overwrite the rules inside the css generated file.
+If you experience some styles missing, this could be the cause... but try the ignore list first.

+...

 = How should I use the "Preload Images" and what is it for? =

 Certain themes and plugins, either load large images or sliders on the homepage.
 Most of them will also load "above the fold" causing the "Prioritize visible content" or the "Eliminate render-blocking JavaScript and CSS in above-the-fold content" message on pagespeed insights (see the previous faq question above).